degrees and certifications

 I am a certified sports yoga teacher, having completed an 80 hour teacher training course on yoga for athletes and in sport, designed and taught in Chester, UK, by Sarah Ramsden.
 This vocational yoga training is accredited by Yoga Alliance Professionals.

-In 2014 I was awarded my PhD from the Carnegie Institute for Sport, Physical Activity and Leisure at Leeds Beckett University, UK.
-My doctoral specialisation/research focused on motivation and consistency as factors in the participation of women over forty years old in exercise/physical activity and sports.
-After completing my MSc research under Professor Andrew C. Sparkes at Exeter University, I followed Andrew's move to the Leeds-based Carnegie Institute in order to continue my PhD research under his supervision.
+In 2015 I was awarded my PhD from the Carnegie School for Sport, at Leeds Beckett University, UK.
+My doctoral research focused on motivation and consistency as factors in the participation of women over forty years old in exercise/physical activity and sports.
+After completing my MSc research under Professor Andrew C. Sparkes at Exeter University, I followed Andrew's move to Leeds in order to continue my PhD research under his supervision.

 MSc (Distinction), Sport and Health Sciences